Mystical

 Dreaming About Wholeness: Meaning, Psychology & Symbolism

-Dreams of wholeness may reflect a desire for integration and completeness in one's life.
+Dreams of wholeness often reflect a desire for integration and self-discovery.

 Written by: DreamMeaning Editorial Team